 - Red Baron: In the first character trailer, he retains "Captain Ressentiment" from the P1 Grand Prix.
 It's still as insulting as ever.

 - Small Town Boredom: Stemming from his boredom of the town of Inaba, given that he once lived in the city like Yu.
 Its even one of the defining characteristics of his Shadow, and a personal issue that follows him even into the first Arena game.
-He's a bit of a Hypocrite for claiming this by now, since Yosuke has been involved in supernatural events repeatedly and has saved the world several times before he goes dimension hopping in this game.
+This leans on Hypocritical Humor for him for claiming this by now, since Yosuke has been involved in supernatural events repeatedly and has saved the world several times before he goes dimension hopping in this game.

 - Verbal Tic: "-ttena" in Japan.